 BEYOND THE DIAGNOSIS ART EXHIBIT

-In collaboration with Texas State University’s Department of Physical Therapy, we are honored to announce that the Beyond the Diagnosis Art Exhibit will be on display in Willow Hall at Texas State’s Round Rock Campus.
+In collaboration with Texas State University’s Department of Physical Therapy, we were honored to host the Beyond the Diagnosis Art Exhibit at Texas State’s Round Rock Campus.
 This incredible exhibit has traveled around the world to prestigious universities and research facilities, such as, MIT, Harvard, Broad Institute, the FDA, NIH, Mayo Clinic, and more.
 Beyond the Diagnosis aims to put a face to the name of the 7,000 known rare diseases and encourages the community to see beyond the diagnosis to the patient.

 More about Beyond the Diagnosis